qis-unipr/qgm/examples/cqc/pythonLib/testQGMTree/README.md

   Note: if you change the number of nodes you also need to update the value of the 'n' variable in the main function of the *qgmnode.py* file.
 * In the *qgmnode.py* file you can change the value of the variable 'd' where d/2 represents the number of qubits used by each node.
 * In the *qgmnode.py* file you can change the value of the variable 't' if you want to change the threshold value.
-* In the *qgmnode.py* file you can change the value of the variable 'l' if you want to change the maximum number of threshold violations by the root node.
+* In the *qgmnode.py* file you can change the value of the variable 'l' if you want to change the number of protocol executions.

 ### Logging